 Placement Year

-A university placement year is totally different from any work experience you might have done at secondary school.
-You will be in a graduate level position for between nine and twelve months working in the type of environment that you might be considering for after you graduate.
+A university placement year is different from any work experience you might have done at secondary school.
+You will be in a graduate-level position for between nine and twelve months, working in the type of environment that you might be considering after you graduate.
 A variety of positions are available in companies (large and small) across all sectors.

 Applying for a placement year degree

 If you are interested in a placement year degree and this is available as a separate degree scheme (with its own UCAS code) you can apply for this via UCAS.
-Placement Year Degrees are available for most subjects offered by the departments in the Faculty of Arts and Social Sciences with the exception of:
+Placement Year Degrees are available for most subjects offered by the Faculty of Humanities, Arts and Social Sciences:

 Click on this link to find out which Placement Year degrees are available.